caspiankeyes/qkov-translator/README.md

 ## Overview

-This document provides a systematic translation framework for interpreting agent-centric architectures through Anthropic's QK/OV attribution lens.
+This repository provides a systematic translation framework for interpreting agent-centric architectures through Anthropic's QK/OV attribution lens.
 It establishes bidirectional mapping between emergent agent terminology and our native attention-driven attribution systems.

 The QKOV Translator is designed to: